The Weimaraner: Grace, Elegance, and the Grey Ghost

 Breed Group and Size

-Coat, Color, and Appearance
+Coat, Colour, and Appearance

 One of the most distinguishing features of the Weimaraner is its short, sleek coat, which is often described as "mouse-grey" or "silver-grey."
 This coat lies close to the body and requires minimal grooming, making the breed relatively low-maintenance in terms of coat care.
 However, it's essential to note that Weimaraners are sensitive to cold weather due to their short coat, so they may need extra protection during the winter months.

 Their striking appearance doesn't end with their coat.
-Weimaraners have expressive, intelligent eyes that are typically a mesmerizing shade of blue-grey when they are puppies.
+Weimaraners have expressive, intelligent eyes that are typically a mesmerising shade of blue-grey when they are puppies.
 As they mature, their eye colour often shifts to a more amber or grey hue.
 Their eyes, along with their sleek coat and alert expression, give them an aristocratic and regal appearance.

 What Does Owning a Weimaraner Say About You?